DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 Most teacher training courses will award QTS, but some will just award a [postgraduate certificate in education (PGCE)](/what-is-a-pgce), and some will award both.

-Without QTS, you may not be fully qualified to teach in your chosen school and will not receive the same benefits within your training or career.
+Without QTS, you will not eligible for a scholarship or bursary to help you train.
+You also may not be fully qualified to teach in your chosen school and you will not receive the same pay and support when you start teaching.

 ## If the course is fee-funded or salaried